jeriewang/crh-botnet/docs/server.rst

         :Status: 200
         :Content-Type: ``application/json``
         :Fields:
-            :messages: A list of JSON serialized messages, which can be empty.
+            :messages: A list of JSON serialized messages in arbitrary order and can be empty.
 It can always be correctly deserialized with :meth:`~crh_botnet.message.Message.from_json()`.
+            :robots: A list of connected robots' IDs, including the requester's, in arbitrary order.
     :Failure:
         :Status: 401, the robot fails to provide a valid authentication token.
         :Content-Type: ``text/plain``